maciejs20/ContainerWkshp/1-PrepareLab/README.md

 > The Docker server contains the **Docker engine**(containerd) that controls running containers.

 # Task 4.
-Install Docker Desktop on Windows
+(NOT REQUIRED) Install Docker Desktop on Windows

 Follow this procedure to install the latest Docker Desktop (ex Community Edition) on Windows (for Mac, jump to the previous session)